 - Janss Marketplace

 - Paramount Ranch

 - Rancho Madera Community Park

 - Warner Center Park

-The Conejo.Rocks event listings were originally part of my site YourFriendPaul.com, which I started to do somewhere around 2012.
+I started adding listings of concerts and events to my site YourFriendPaul.com somewhere around 2012.
 Because it was buried in the site, people had a hard time finding the list (or more likely had trouble typing the long link).
-As the quantity of shows increased and more people started using my list, I moved it to a separate site so it would be easier to use (and maintain, which is important to me since I wrote all the site's code from scratch).
+As the quantity of shows increased and more people started using my list, I moved it to a separate site, Conejo.Rocks.
+Doing that made it easier for people to use.
+Equally important, it made it easier for me to maintain, which was important because I wrote all the site's code from scratch.

-In recent years there were 116 events for 2018, 102 events for 2019, and 15 events for 2020.
-There were nearly 100 events in 2013, but it isn't an accurate comparison.
+In recent years there were 116 events for 2018, 102 events for 2019, 15 events for 2020, 54 events for 2021, and 85 events for 2022.
+There were nearly 100 events in 2013, but that isn't an accurate comparison.
 The way events were displayed (and counted) changed over the years.
 For instance in early versions all of the Ventura County Fair concerts were displayed as one event.
 As some venues discontinued shows (there used to be a series at The Oaks) I would discover new ones (such as the The Collection, and Moorpark's Concerts in the Park).